-Story-based theatre in a world of conflict
+Keynote talk (2): Story-based theatre in a world of conflict

 How do we use dramatised stories to engage communities in conflict?
-In this talk, Jonathan Fox will present a theory of story-based group communication called narrative reticulation and sketch the development of Playback Theatre from an artistic idea to a socially engaged approach to community dialog.
+In this talk, Jonathan Fox will present a theory of story-based group communication called narrative reticulation and sketch the development of Playback Theatre from an artistic idea to a socially engaged approach to community dialogue.

 Respondent: Professor Tim Prentki, Professor of Theatre for Development at the University of Winchester where, for many years, he ran the M.A. in Theatre and Media as Development.
 He is co-author of Popular Theatre in Political Culture, co-editor of The Applied Theatre Reader, and author of The Fool in European Theatre and Applied Theatre: Development.
 He is a member of the editorial board of Research in Drama Education and of the advisory and review board of Applied Theatre Researcher.
 He is a regular contributor to journals around the world on Theatre for Development.